Internal rate of return: Mathematics

-Mathematically, the value of the investment is assumed to undergo exponential growth or decay according to some rate of return (any value greater than −100%), with discontinuities for cash flows, and the IRR of a series of cash flows is defined as any rate of return that results in a net present value of zero (or equivalently, a rate of return that results in the correct value of zero after the last cash flow).
+Mathematically, the value of the investment is assumed to undergo exponential growth or decay according to some rate of return (any value greater than −100%), with discontinuities for cash flows, and the IRR of a series of cash flows is defined as any rate of return that results in a NPV of zero (or equivalently, a rate of return that results in the correct value of zero after the last cash flow).

-Thus, internal rate(s) of return follow from the net present value as a function of the rate of return.
+Thus, internal rate(s) of return follow from the NPV as a function of the rate of return.
 This function is continuous.
-Towards a rate of return of −100% the net present value approaches infinity with the sign of the last cash flow, and towards a rate of return of positive infinity the net present value approaches the first cash flow (the one at the present).
-Therefore, if the first and last cash flow have a different sign there exists an internal rate of return.
+Towards a rate of return of −100% the NPV approaches infinity with the sign of the last cash flow, and towards a rate of return of positive infinity the NPV approaches the first cash flow (the one at the present).
+Therefore, if the first and last cash flow have a different sign there exists an IRR.
 Examples of time series without an IRR: